Tractable Ridge Regression for Paired Comparisons: Pairwise Empirical Bayes

 for cutpoints $-\infty=c_{-2} < c_{-1} \leq c_0 < c_1=+\infty,$ with $c_{-1}=-\gamma-\delta$ and $c_0=\gamma-\delta$.
 Ridge estimates of the strength parameters are still computed by maximizing a penalized likelihood as in (\ref{eq:ridge}), but now with the log-likelihood

-As before, we proceed by empirical Bayes estimation of the model parameters $\gamma$, $\delta$ and $\lambda$ from the marginal distribution of the matches, and then compute the ridge estimates of the strength parameters.

-The marginal probabilities of losing, drawing and winning for the home team are simply calculated by setting all strength parameters to zero, giving $\Pr(Y_{ij}=x)=\Phi(c_x)-\Phi(c_{x-1})$, for $x \in \{-1, 0, 1\}$.
+As before, we proceed by empirical Bayes estimation of the model parameters $\gamma$, $\delta$ and $\lambda$ from the marginal distribution of the paired outcomes, and then compute the ridge estimates of the strength parameters.
+The marginal probabilities of the three possible outcomes are simply calculated by setting all strength parameters to zero, giving $\Pr(Y_{ij}=x)=\Phi(c_x)-\Phi(c_{x-1})$, for $x \in \{-1, 0, 1\}$.
 From these marginal probabilities, consistent estimates of $\gamma$ and $\delta$ are readily obtained as